Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 As Alyssa said that, there was a loud, snapping noise.
 They looked up and saw the klieg light come loose and start to fall directly over Jennifer.

 "Ohh!!"
 Holly said.
-Reacting instinctively as Piper, she raised her hand towards Jennifer and the klieg light.
+After two months of being Piper Halliwell, she reacted instinctively and raised her hand towards Jennifer and the klieg light.

 And then the three actresses stood there staring, unable to believe what they were seeing.
 Everything...was frozen.